Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 # RTL-SDR specific things
 These apply to all SDRs using RTL chipsets.

 - The maximum stable sampling rate is **2.56 Msps!** Using anything higher can lead to sample drops if you don't have one of the few incredibly specific usb controllers with which the RTL chipset can pull 3.2 Msps without dropping samples.
-2.88 Msps has worked for me before, but is still iffy - you can test if works on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost
+2.88 Msps has worked for me before, but is still iffy - you can test if works on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost after a few minutes
 - When direct sampling for HF, use the Q branch
-- RTL-SDR Blog V4 needs specific drivers to work with most software, this is usually described on their download ṕage.
+- RTL-SDR Blog V4 needs specific drivers to work with most software, the installation steps are described on their [quick start page](https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/)

 # Preferred software